palantir/policy-bot/README.md

   requiring extra approval for files that involve security or automatically approving dependency updates.

-* Use **conditions** when the pull request state itself is important for approval.
+* Use **required conditions** when the pull request state itself is important for approval.
 For example, conditions are useful if you want to require that a pull request has certain status checks or specific labels.

 Sometimes you can achieve a desired outcome using either approach.
 In this case, we prefer predicates.
 Policies that use predicates may define more rules,